 It was brought to our attention that Visa Signature card holders can purchase tickets to the MLS Cup 2011 in LA.
 If you're hoping to make it out to California to see the Galaxy battle the Dynamo and you still need a ticket, check out this link.
 We haven't verified if this offer is still available, so we apologize if it expires before you can use it.no comments

 Next up in our four part series recapping the 2011 Chicago Fire season is the defenders.
 Arguably the most solid and consistent performers this season, the defensive back line came up with some huge plays at both ends of the pitch.
-With a mixture of youth and veteran presence across the back it was a little surprising to see this group come together and play well as a unit most of the season.
+With a mixture of youth and only for you veteran presence across the back it was a little surprising to see this group come together and play well as a unit most of the season.
 The experience of the back line ranged from players with international duty, players who have played in Europe, and then a player who should have been considered for rookie of the year.
 All in all, the group - which featured several different players over the course of the year - played well, and we are here to analyze some of the key members of that corps.no comments